Wildlife of Nepal: Legal protection

 With the 1973 passing of the National Parks and Wildlife Conservation Act 2029 BS, Nepal has established numerous national parks and reserves in order to protect its fauna.
 There are four different classes of protection, ranging from national parks and nature reserves to wildlife and hunting reserves.
 By 1992 Nepal had established seven national parks, protecting in total over 893200 ha of land.
 Under these classes as of 2002 there were 23 protected areas: nine national parks, three wildlife reserves, three conservation areas, one hunting reserve, three additional Ramsar sites, and four additional World Heritage Sites.
 The most noted world heritage sites are Sagarmatha National Park and Chitwan National Park.
 In addition, the World Heritage Site in the Kathmandu Valley covers zones of significant biodiversity.

 Animals

 Mammals

 There are 208 mammal species reported including 28 species outside the limits of the protected areas but excluding four known extinct species.

+The smooth-coated otter and Eurasian otter are present in the country, and there are historical records of the Asian small-clawed otter.

-Among the species of mammal found in Nepal, notable are the Bengal fox, Bengal tiger, clouded leopard, corsac fox, Asiatic lion, Asiatic elephant, marbled cat, Indian pangolin, Chinese pangolin, red panda, snow leopard, Tibetan fox and Tibetan wolf.
-Some of these, including the internationally recognized snow leopard are endangered and at risk of extinction.
+Among the mammal species in Nepal are the Bengal fox, Bengal tiger, clouded leopard, corsac fox, Indian rhinoceros, Asiatic elephant, marbled cat, Indian pangolin, Chinese pangolin, red panda, snow leopard, Tibetan fox and Tibetan wolf.
 The wild yak, thought to be regionally extinct in the 1970s, was rediscovered in 2014.

-The smooth-coated otter and Eurasian otter are present in the country, and there are historical records of the Asian small-clawed otter.
-These otters are threatened by the increasing pollution of the rivers they inhabit.